ptribble/jangle/README.md

 jangle contains code under the following licenses:

 The main application itself is licensed under the CDDL.
-See the file help/CDDL.txt for details
+See the file LICENSE-CDDL.txt (also as help/CDDL.txt) for details

 jangle incorporates JFreeChart, Copyright 2000-present by David Gilbert and Contributors.
-JFreeChart is covered by the LGPL - see the file LGPL.txt, and can be obtained from https://www.jfree.org/jfreechart/.
+JFreeChart is covered by the LGPL - see the file LICENSE-LGPL.txt, and can be obtained from https://www.jfree.org/jfreechart/.

 jangle incorporates a couple of sets of utility classes.
 See http://www.petertribble.co.uk/Solaris/jingle.html http://www.petertribble.co.uk/Solaris/jumble.html

-jangle incorporates Mibble.
+jangle incorporates Mibble, see also the file LICENSE-mibble.txt.

 MIBBLE LICENSE
 ==============